li223/Tinder.Net/README.md

 Wrapper for Tinder's api.
 Use this at your own risk.
 You'll very likely get shadow banned within a day.

 # Warning Again
-Like I sadi before, use at your own risk.
+Like I said before, use at your own risk.
 I take no responsibility if you get hammered.

 # If something is broken
 If something breaks send the stacktrace and the api response.
 I will try my best to bodge a fix or addition